jeromemargueron/nucleardatapy/docs/_build/html/_sources/source/api/setup_masses.rst.txt

 	:scale: 70 %
 	:alt: map to buried treasure

 	The nuclear chart based on AME 2020 table.
-The different colors correspond to the different life-times of the nuclei.
+The different colors correspond to the different measured half-times of nuclei.

 .. figure:: ../../../samples/nucleardatapy_plots/figs/plot_SetupMasses_AME_2020_year.png
 	:scale: 70 %